 Artistic production and theory in the 20th century shifts its emphasis from the material to the experiental.
 Art begins to be understood, or conceptualized, as an emergent product of the interaction between participant and stimulus.
 (Soon after, in a reflection of the zeitgeist, structuralist hermeneutics begins moving into theories of “reader response”: that the meaning of a text is an emergent property of its interaction with the interpretive schema of its reader, instead of an intrinsic property of the text itself.)

 John Dewey is an unsung figure in this sea change in visual art.
 Allan Kaprow, who started the participatory, multi-media Happenings movement in the 1960s treated Dewey’s Art As Experience like a Bible.
 Dewey was friends with Matisse and MoMA director Alfred Barr; his thinking touched John Cage and Fluxus, Rob Rauschenberg, Claes Oldenburg, Ray Johnson of Correspondence Art, and the Black Mountain College curriculum.
-Dewey’s ideas “reoriented” Bauhaus; Josef Albers befriends him and suddenly starts speaking like him: “We do not always create ‘works of art,’ but rather experiments; it is not an ambition to fill museums: we are gathering experience.”
-Or: “Through some kind of art experience… the student can come into realization of order in the world.”
-Dewey’s foil in the era is the better-read Clement Greenberg: a cult of flatness and an obsession with material.
+Dewey’s ideas “reoriented” Bauhaus; Josef Albers befriends him and suddenly starts speaking like him: “Through some kind of art experience… the student can come into realization of order in the world.”
+Dewey’s foil in the era is the today more widely read Clement Greenberg: a cult of flatness and an obsession with material.
 One philosophy wins.

 So art is an experience.
 It has a temporal dimension.
 It emerges from participant—reader, viewer, listener—meeting work-as-crafted-stimulus.
 From predictive processing it follows that it emerges from the interaction between work and the participant’s predictive schema.
 This is a thing art does, can do.
 When you boil away differences in the specific ways 20th century movements and schools have talked about such things—“make it new,” Russian defamiliarization, art that challenges us, art that changes how we see, art that lets us imagine alternate possibilities—you’re left with this shared phenomenon of subversion and revision, and there’s a reasonable way we can imagine that this art really does flash us with self-awareness of our perceptual structures (what we call an “effect idea” in the paper), and really can update our understanding of the world, possibly in extra-linguistic, underlying ways less accessible to non-fiction.
 This is the ideal: to find a niche, or purpose, which no other technology can comparably achieve.
 Visual art’s crisis, in part, comes from being outcompeted (by film, recorded music, and even the printing press) on many fronts it once excelled at.